Mdlin/labpage/content/en/authors/rexwest/_index.md

 #   For an email link, use "fas" icon pack, "envelope" icon, and a link in the
 #   form "mailto:your-email@example.com" or "#contact" for contact widget.

-# Enter email to display Gravatar (if Gravatar enabled in Config)
-email: "n.umetani@gmail.com"

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups: